-This reporting unit accounts for the proceeds of the TIF notes issued to pay for the Galleria TIF district along with the tax proceeds and uses generated by the District.
+This reporting unit has separate corporate powers and accounts for the material transactions related to proceeds of the TIF notes issued to pay for the Galleria TIF district along with the tax proceeds and uses generated by the District.
 This District creates the potential for financial benefit and/or burden for the City.
 The Raymore City Council appoints all six members of the TIF Commission's Board of Directors.